|Except where otherwise specified, we follow IMA (International Multi-Gun Association) Rules.

 Registrations will be processed on a first come, first served basis, and must include a check to cover match fees.

 Advance registrations are not refundable.

-Typically, CPF&G Club Members may register three weeks in advance; non-members may register two weeks in advance.
+CPF&G Club Members may register four weeks in advance; non-members may register three weeks in advance.

 (Also see IMA Rules, Section 2.)

 - All shooters and spectators on the range are required to wear eye and ear protection, anytime the range is "hot".

 - Guns may only be loaded at the stage Loading Table or on the Firing Line.